 YOU GET TO SIT DOWN

 This is the best bit for me.
-Sitting at a desk, nit having to get up every 5 minutes to fetch something for a child.
+Sitting at a desk, not having to get up every 5 minutes to fetch something for a child.

-You have a legitimate reason to work less hours than everyone else
+You have a legitimate reason to work fewer hours than everyone else

 Don’t get me wrong, while there are definite advantages to going to work it’s also nice to have a good reason to finish early!